Firasbenmansour/KeySafeBox/README.md

-# PassMan
+# KeySafeBox

 ## Overview

-PassMan is a simple and secure password manager application designed to help users manage their passwords efficiently.
+KeySafeBox is a simple and secure password manager application designed to help users manage their passwords efficiently.
 It allows users to store, retrieve, and manage their passwords in an encrypted database.
 The application includes features such as password generation, encryption/decryption of password databases, and user-friendly command-line interactions.

 ## Features